raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Backdrop should fit screen](images/fit-screen.png)

-6. Repeat steps 4 and 5 to add your spot the difference picture as a backdrop as well
+6. Repeat steps 4 and 5 to add your Spot the Difference picture as a backdrop as well

 ## Setting the scene

-1. You want your player to be fooled into thinking this is a real spot the difference game, so let's give them some instructions!
+1. You want your player to be fooled into thinking this is a real Spot the Difference game, so let's give them some instructions.
 Click on the blank backdrop (backdrop1) to select it, and click on the text tool.

 	![Backdrop should fit screen](images/backdrop-1.png)

 2. With the text tool selected, click on the blank backdrop and write your fake "spot the difference" instructions - tee hee!
-Don't forget to also draw a button for them to click to start the game.
+You can choose what to say, and don't forget to also draw a button for them to click to start the game.

 	![Fake instructions](images/fake-instructions.png)